chris-n-self/ptmpi/readme.md

 [Parallel tempering](https://en.wikipedia.org/wiki/Parallel_tempering) is a monte-carlo method used to obtain equilibrium statistics for a physical system over a range of temperatures.
 When the energy landscape of the system is complex it can hugely speed up the convergence of ensemble averages, especially at low temperatures.
 It works by simulating *N* copies of the system (replicas) evolving independently at different temperatures [*T1*, *T2*, *T3*, ... ].
 Periodically replicas at different temperatures are exchanged with some probability.

-The python class (`ptmpi.PtMPI`) supports a fully parallelised implementation of parallel tempering using mpi4py (message passing interface for python).
-Each replica runs as a separate parallel process and they communicate via the MPI methods.
-To minimise message passing the replicas stay in place and the temperatures are permuted over the processes.
-It is this permuting of temperatures that ptmpi handles.
+This python class (`ptmpi.PtMPI`) supports a fully parallelised implementation of parallel tempering using mpi4py (message passing interface for python).
+Each replica runs as a separate parallel process and they communicate via an mpi4py object.
+To minimise message passing the replicas stay in place and the temperatures are exchanged between the processes.
+It is this exchange of temperatures that ptmpi handles.

 The class is independent of the system being simulated or any of the details of the simulation, including what the temperatures [*T1*, *T2*, *T3*, ... ] are.
-It is used as a black box that tells the process what its position temperature in the list of temperatures is.
+It behaves as a black box to tell the process what its position temperature in the list of temperatures is.

 ### Example code